awhipp/inputStore.jquery/README.md

    debug: true
  });
 ```
 This will define the field with the cookie name `CustomConfig` and an expiration of 120 days.
+Further if you enable debug, in the javascript console you will see the the previously stored cookie value and the newly stored values as the user types.